Sources of Corporate Finance: Secretarial Practice 12th Standard HSC Maharashtra State Board 2022

 - Registered Debentures: Registered debentures are those debentures on which the name of holders are recorded.
 A company maintains a ‘Register of Debentureholders’ in which the name, address, and particulars of holdings of debenture holders are entered.
 The transfer of registered debentures requires the execution of a regular transfer deed.

 - Bearer Debentures: The name of holders are not recorded on the bearer debentures.
 Their names do not appear on the ‘Register of Debentureholders’.
 Such debentures are transferable by mere delivery.
-Payment of interest is made by means of coupons attached to the debenture certificate.
+Payment of interest is made using coupons attached to the debenture certificate.

 - Redeemable Debentures: Debentures are mostly redeemable i.e. Payable at the end of some fixed period, as mentioned on the debenture certificate.
 Repayment can be made at a fixed date at the end of a specific period or by installment during the lifetime of the company.
 The provision of repayment is normally made in ‘Trust Deed’.

-- Irredeemable Debentures: These kind of debentures are not repayable during the lifetime of the company.
-They are repayable only after the liquidation of the company, or when there is a breach of any condition, or when some contingency arises.
+- Irredeemable Debentures: These kinds of debentures are not repayable during the lifetime of the company.
+They are repayable only after the liquidation of the company, when there is a breach of any condition, or when some contingency arises.

-- Convertible Debentures: Convertible debentures give the right to holders to convert them into equity shares after a specific period of time.
+- Convertible Debentures: Convertible debentures give the right to holders to convert them into equity shares after a specific period.
 Such right is mentioned in the debenture certificate.
-The issue of convertible debenture must be approved by special resolutions in general meetings before they are issued to the public.
+The issue of convertible debentures must be approved by special resolutions in general meetings before they are issued to the public.

 - Non-convertible Debentures: Non-convertible debentures are not convertible into equity shares on maturity.
 These debentures are redeemed on the maturity date.

 If you are looking for a sample paper as the new syllabus for Important Questions of Secretarial Practice for hsc board exam 2021 Click Here